 Address: 245 Chuckanut Drive, Bellingham, Washington

 Just over 50 miles east of downtown Bellingham, Mt.
-Baker Ski Area is not only a powder destination for residents of Bellingham, but the dramatic backdrop and impressive slopes of Mount Baker draw tourists from around the world.
+Baker Ski Area is one of Washington's top ski resorts.
+It's not only a powder destination for residents of Bellingham, but the dramatic backdrop and impressive slopes of Mount Baker draw tourists from around the world.
 Featuring more than 1,000 acres to explore, ranging from bunny hills to expert-only cliff areas, Mt.
-Baker Ski Area has something for every level of winter athlete, and with an average of more than 600 inches of snowfall each year, fresh tracks are common at this Cascade Mountain ski mecca.
-Within the boundaries of Mt.
-Baker Ski Area, the community also hosts annual events including the acclaimed Mt.
-Baker Film Fest and the Legendary Banked Slalom race in February, one of the largest snowboarding races in the world.
-When the cold weather comes through Bellingham, Mount Baker is one of the biggest attractions in all of Washington.
+Baker Ski Area has something for every level of winter athlete.

 Address: Mt.
 Baker Hwy, Deming, Washington

 Directly east of Bellingham, Lake Whatcom provides the drinking water for the city.
 Servicing nearly 100,000 residents in Whatcom County, this 10-mile lake also offers several recreation activities.
 Boating, swimming, and fishing are all popular things to do on the water.
 Because of its important role as a drinking water supply, certain restrictions and boat regulations apply when visiting Lake Whatcom.

 Shoreline activities are also popular at Lake Whatcom.
 Hikers should head to Lake Whatcom Park to find some trails.
 The Hertz Trail at Lake Whatcom Park follows the shoreline of the lake on a converted railway line.